CeMSc/CtrlFindr/README.md

 - Place the text files you want to analyze in the TXT folder or adjust the file paths in the txt_to_dataframe() function.
 - Prepare the Assessment_framework.xlsx file containing the search strings, co-occurrences, document conditionals, and taxonomy as specified in the create_dataframes() function.
-- Customize the code to meet your specific requirements (e.g., update the stopword list, modify the keyword dictionary, etc.).
+- Customize the code to meet your specific requirements (e.g., utilize optional functions).
 - Execute the cells in the Jupyter Notebook in the order they appear.
-- The results will be saved as TSV files (codebook, codebook percentage, codebook boolean, and codebook sentiment) in the same directory as the Jupyter Notebook.
+- The results will be saved as TSV files (Output_PosCount.tsv, Output_PosCountBoolean.tsv, Output_PosPercent.tsv, Output_Sentiment.tsv, and Output_Sentences.tsv) in the same directory as the Jupyter Notebook.

+- Check the **Jupiter Notebook Example folder** for a sample analysis of two text files.

 # License